winglang/wing/rfcs/sprint6.md

 ## Notes

+The primary goal of this sprint is to create a self service journey from someone who doesn't have access to wing repo into someone that has all that she needs in order to contribute or use wing

 ### As such the focus of the sprint is:

 - Having Elad’s blog post somewhere in the public